hitkumar/Spark/README.md

 Both 1 and 2 print "Please exit the program by using Ctrl C as we don't have more data to process" when there is nothing to process.
 There should be better ways to stop a spark streaming program, but I didn't spend too much time on this.

-3. Find whether a tweet is positive or negative
+c) Find whether a tweet is positive or negative

 pyspark sentiment.py <Window>